alexelash/personal-website/_projects/districtbuilder.md

     layout: 'text-visual'
     desc: |
       ## Mark refinements
       I retained the “builder” brick reference, and simply refined the shape by recreating it overtop of a grid.
 I also rounded the corners slightly to make it look more modern and less sharp on screens.
-Both of these changes also ensured that the mark looked consistant and legible at smaller sizes, which was not true of the previous mark.
+Both of these changes also ensured that the mark looked consistent and legible at smaller sizes, which was not true of the previous mark.
     visual:
       type: 'image'
       image: 'districtbuilder/districtbuilder_final_logo_02.jpg'